spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/gitlab-file/index.md

 ### In a pipeline stage

 When configuring certain stages, such as a "Deploy (Manifest)" or "Deploy" stage, you can use a GitLab file as a manifest or application artifact.
+You can either use a previously-defined artifact (for example, an artifact defined in a trigger) or define an artifact inline.

 ## GitLab file artifact in a pipeline definition